Closures & Hours Changes

 Your doctor or a transplant center will do tests to see if you are a good candidate for an organ transplant.
 If your tests show that you're a good candidate, you may be able to get a transplant from a living donor.
 Or you may be put on a waiting list.

 Each transplant center has its own criteria for who is a good candidate for an organ transplant.
 You may not be a good candidate if you are above a certain age or weight or if you have certain infections or medical conditions.

 Transplants are more successful today than ever before.
 Organ transplant success depends on:

-Most people can be organ donors.
-If you are interested in donating an organ, contact the United Network for Organ Sharing (UNOS) at 1-888-894-6361 or go online at www.unos.org to get more information and to locate the nearest transplant center.
+Donor organs are needed.
+If you are interested in donating an organ, contact the United Network for Organ Sharing (UNOS) at 1-888-894-6361 or go online at www.transplantliving.org to learn more and to find the nearest transplant center.